DanielMazurkiewicz/WebAI/README.md

   * All numeric and boolean params not provided specifically in model and not having default value will be placed in models property "setup.data" and initialized with random values
   * Booleans converted to numeric have values: false: 0, true: !=0
-  * If array type parameter is not provided, then default for its computation will be used.
-Default can return both - array or array dimmensions.
-In case of array dimmensions data for array will be placed in models property "setup.data" and initialized with random values.
-In case of no default for computation of array and parameter is not provided then error should be thrown.
+  * If array type parameter is not provided, then default from property definition will be computed.
+Default can return - numbers (meaning single dimmensional array with size of value of number), arrays (also nested) or object with property "size" containing array with dimmensions.
+In first and last case data for will be placed in models property "setup.data" and initialized with random values.
+In case of no default in property definition and parameter not provided at model then error should be thrown (can not determine array size).
   * All data in setup.data are stored in order of appearance in JSON model and then in order of appearance in model.defineParams.
 Any mismatch between expected amount of data in setup.data and actually available will cause error.
   * default values are not stored in setup.data (since no need for)